 - healthy — full of essential nutrients for baby

-- easy to make – 10 minutes of hands-on time
+- easy to make – requires only 10 minutes of hands-on time

-- baby loves the sweet and earthy taste
+- babies love the sweet and earthy taste

-- Sage or Thyme: to round out the pumpkin’s natural sweetness, we are going to add in a pinch of freshly chopped sage or thyme.
-You can also use cumin, nutmeg, cloves, garlic clove, basil leaves, chopped rosemary or even a big pinch of fresh ginger.
+- Sage or Thyme: To round out the pumpkin’s natural sweetness, we will add a pinch of freshly chopped sage or thyme.
+You can also use cumin, nutmeg, cloves, garlic clove, basil leaves, chopped rosemary, or even a big pinch of fresh ginger.

 How to make pumpkin puree

-- Preheat Oven: preheat oven and line a baking sheet.
+- Preheat Oven: Preheat the oven and line a baking sheet.

-- Cut Pumpkin: Start by slicing off the top off the pumpkin, then cut lengthwise down the middle until you have 2 halves of a pumpkin.
+- Cut Pumpkin: Start by slicing off the top of the pumpkin, then cut lengthwise down the middle until you have 2 halves of a pumpkin.

-- Chop Pumpkin: chop into smallish pieces and place onto a baking sheet, skin side down.
+- Chop Pumpkin: Chop the pumpkin into smallish pieces and place onto a baking sheet, with the skin side down.

 HEALTH BENEFITS OF PUMPKIN

-- Contains antioxidants and vitamin A to help strengthen immunity.
+- Contains antioxidants and vitamin C to help strengthen immunity

-- A good source of calcium to help strengthen bones.
+- A good source of potassium to help heart health

 More Ways to Cook Pumpkin

-Cut a pie pumpkin into bigger chunks, peel and then roughly chop into smaller pieces before placing the pumpkin cubes into a steamer basket over 2 inches of boiling water for 10-15, or tender when pricked with a fork.
+Cut a pie pumpkin into bigger chunks, peel, and then roughly chop into smaller pieces.
+Place the pumpkin cubes into a steamer basket over 2 inches of boiling water and steam for 10-15 minutes or until tender when pricked with a fork.
 Puree in a blender as directed below.

-Cut a pie pumpkin into bigger chunks, peel and then roughly chop into smaller pieces.
-Place these pumpkin cubes into a medium saucepan, add enough water to cover the pumpkin and bring to a boil.
-Reduce to simmer and cook for 15 minutes or when tender with pricked with a fork.
+Cut a pie pumpkin into bigger chunks, peel, and then roughly chop into smaller pieces.
+Place these pumpkin cubes into a medium saucepan, add enough water to cover the pumpkin, and bring to a boil.
+Reduce to simmer and cook for 15 minutes or until tender when pricked with a fork.
 Puree in a blender as directed below.

-Time-Saving Tip: I have seen pre-peeled and cubed pumpkin in the grocery stores in the produce section as well in the frozen food aisle before.
-Both of those are great options if you want to save time and steam/boil the pumpkin.
+Time-Saving Tip: I have seen pre-peeled and cubed pumpkin in grocery stores in the produce section and the frozen food aisle.
+Both of those are excellent options if you want to save time and steam/boil the pumpkin.